HarperDB/documentation/docs/reference/defining-schemas.md

 * `@table(compression: true)` - Enables compression on the table.
 * `@table(expiration: 3600)` - Sets an expiration time on entries in the table before they are automatically cleared (primarily useful for caching tables).

+### `@export`
+This indicates that the specified table should be exported as a resource that is accessible as an externally available endpoints, through REST, MQTT, or any of the external resource APIs.

 ### `@sealed`
 The `@sealed` directive specifies that no additional properties should be allowed on records besides though specified in the type itself.